University Human Resources

 (conversion or portability of coverage must be completed within 31 days after group coverage ends).

-For questions regarding Portability or Conversion of Basic and Supplemental Life Insurance Coverage, please contact UHRS, at (812) 855-2007.
+For questions regarding Portability or Conversion of Basic and Supplemental Life Insurance Coverage, please contact UHR, at (812) 855-2007.

 - For employees who meet the requirements for Retiree Status with Indiana University, the Basic Group Life coverage continues at a reduced benefit.
 The amount of insurance lost due to this reduction may also be converted.